mzpqnxow/lmsensors-snmpd-minimalist/README.md

 # snmp-lmsensors-minimalist

 An example of a minimalist read-only SNMPv1 configuration for exposing lmsensors data.
 This is tested / designed to run on Debian/Ubuntu based systems only.
 You will obviously need to change the `apt-get` commands to `yum` at the very least to use this on CentOS, RHEL, or Arch.
+See the section below 'If I don't run Debian ...' in these cases

 ## Notes